 14. Check out Manchester’s Christmas bar, Miracle on Cross Street

-22. Scran a Christmas-themed toastie
+22. Scran a Christmas-themed toastie from Northern Soul

 Northern Soul’s epic Crimbo Dinner grilled cheese is back – packed full of festive fillings especially for December.
 Think turkey, cranberry, stuffing and gravy, with plenty of cheese to finish.
 Find it at Escape to Freight Island and Northern Soul’s Tib Street restaurant.

-23. See the Coca Cola truck
+23. See the Coca-Cola Christmas truck up close

 Also published on Medium.